 Ian Douglas writes for children and adults.
 He is author of The Zeke Hailey books , a Sci Fi series set on Mars and involving psychic teenagers, ancient monsters and the odd Martian ghost.
-The book is hot off the presses—check out the publisher’s web site for details.
-A sequel is in the pipes and the book’s very own web site, zekehailey.com has more about the characters, the monsters, fun quizzes and space news.
+The sequel, Gravity’s Eye, is launching in July 2015.
+Check out the publisher’s web site for details.
+The books’ web site, zekehailey.com has more about the characters, the monsters, fun quizzes and space news.
 Click here for an interview with Ian on creating Zeke’s world.

 Ian’s many years travelling are a vital source of inspiration.
 See his shortlisted entry in this year’s Independent on Sunday/Bradt Travel Guides writing competition here.